Satyy7/instructorinsights01/README.md

 npm install
 ```

 4.)
-I scraped the professors off of rate my professor which is then transformed into `data_cleaned.csv`.
+I scraped the professors off of rate my professor which is then transformed into `cleaned_data.csv`.
 You need to load this in order to have results when querying.
 So, once you create a database with a table named professors with this schema:

 ![Screenshot](./static/schema-ss.png)